In late March we learned the full details of Apple’s new credit card, which was supposed to be launched this summer.

 But there really isn’t anything unique here.
 It’s not like there aren’t other cards offering nearly instant rewards, and there are plenty of cards you can apply for directly on your iPhone, and there are lots of cards with no annual fees and even no foreign transaction fees.

 If you’re a savvy consumer, you’ll potentially be earning a lot more rewards with other cards.
-For one, the card’s 1% cashback on non-Apple/Apple Pay purchases simply isn’t competitive, as cards like the Citi® Double Cash Card offer 1% cash back on every purchase, and then an additional 1% cash back when you pay for those purchases.
-The card has no annual fee, so is an excellent option.
+For one, the card’s 1% cashback on non-Apple/Apple Pay purchases simply isn’t competitive, as cards like the Citi Double Cash® Card offer 1% cash back on every purchase, and then an additional 1% cash back when you pay for those purchases (in the form of ThankYou points).
+The card has no annual fee, so it is an excellent option.

 Otherwise, something like the Uber Visa Card offers 4% back on dining, 3% back on hotels and airfare, 2% back on online purchases, and 1% back on everything else, and has no foreign transaction fees and no annual fee.

-Of course if you’re willing to get more than one credit card and are interested in travel rewards, there’s so much more value to be had.
-I consider the best credit card duo to be the Chase Sapphire Reserve® Card and Chase Freedom Unlimited®, as you’ll earn 3x points on dining and travel, and 1.5x points on all other purchases, with points being redeemable for 1.5 cents each towards the cost of a travel purchase.
+Of course, if you’re willing to get more than one credit card and are interested in travel rewards, there’s so much more value to be had.
+I consider the best credit card duo to be the Chase Sapphire Reserve® Card (review) and Chase Freedom Unlimited® (review), as you’ll earn 3x points on dining and travel, and 1.5x points on all other purchases, with points being redeemable for 1.5 cents each towards the cost of a travel purchase.

-Apple’s new co-branded credit card is more or less what I expected.
-It offers 3% cashback on Apple purchases, 2% cashback on Apple Pay purchases, and 1% cashback on all other purchases.
+Apple’s new co-branded credit card is now open to new applicants.
+The card offers 3% cashback on Apple purchases and Uber, 2% cashback on Apple Pay purchases, and 1% cashback on all other purchases.
 It’s essentially a way to get you to spend more with Apple, and to increasingly use Apple Pay for purchases.

 Then it offers some cool perks like instant rewards, no annual fee, no foreign transaction fees, and a cool card without any numbers on it.